 Find out what works for you the best and move forward from there.
 My mom has given me a lot of support and advice throughout this journey but the best advice she has given me is “start low, go slow.”

 You’re recovering, take it easy.
-It’s a great way to learn what your bodies needs are and having be a little less painful.
+It’s a great way to learn what your body’s needs are.